abhijeet11-8/project_abhijeet_vikram/README.md

 1. **ImprovedFER2013Model**: A deeper model with residual blocks and global average pooling.
 2. **TheModel**: A simpler model with two convolutional layers and fully connected layers.

-The default model used is `TheModel`.
+The default model used is `TheModel`. - both had similar performance but TheModel showed better features reading than the earlier

 ---